 I place a heavy emphasis on education.
 My goal for my athletes is to maximize their preparation so that they can step up to the start line knowing they have all the tools to succeed.
 Athletes that work best with me appreciate attention to detail, data-driven progression, and a contextual understanding of the training and racing process.

 As an athlete, I have completed 6 Ironman races, 15 Ironman 70.3 races, and qualified for USAT Nationals 5 times.
-Races are my milestones, but training gives me a sense of purpose outside of what I do for my family and my job.
-The steady progression lays out a path of self-discovery and progress outside of the monotony of tasks and obligations that coincide with the flow of daily life.
+Races are my milestones, but the daily pattern of training is my true north.
+The ebb and flow of training cycles and racing seasons structure my months and years and mark time against the flow of daily life.
 Triathlon is the piece of my life that is unapologetically my own.